wkhere/stackless/Doc/howto/webservers.rst

 -----------------------

 There is an incredible number of frameworks, so there is no way to describe them all.
-It is not even neccessary, as most of these frameworks are nothing special and everything that can be done with these can also be done with one of the popular ones.
+It is not even necessary, as most of these frameworks are nothing special and everything that can be done with these can also be done with one of the popular ones.